gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Application.md

 > `optional` **created\_at**: `string`

-- ISO 8601 timestamp of sales channel creation
+- ISO 8601 timestamp of sales channel creation.

 ***